Search

 Easier reporting of cyber incidents

-The EU Commission wants to make it much easier for companies to report security-related incidents via a central European reporting portal.
+The EU Commission wants to make it much easier for companies to report security incidents by creating a central European reporting portal.
 All reports under the GDPR, EU Digital Identity Regulation, CER, NIS-2 and DORA are to be bundled there and then automatically forwarded to national authorities.
 It is important to note that the material reporting obligations are not to be eliminated as a result, but the submission is to become more centralized and consistent.
 Parallel reports to different authorities are to be reduced.
 Until now, companies may have had to report a single incident to several authorities.

 Artificial intelligence